Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Introduction

-With the exception of \cite{nfm18} which pertains exclusively to masses near 1 GeV, existing constraints from astrophysical ($z\simeq0$) observations are typically derived from systems with high $v_\textup{rel}\, (\gtrsim 300$ km/s).
-These constraints are then extrapolated to low $v_\textup{rel}$ assuming a power law velocity dependence.
-However, such an extrapolation is inaccurate if the assumed power law dependence on $v_\textup{rel}$ does not hold over the entire range (an example of such a case would be that of quantum resonant scattering \cite{TulYuZur13}).
-In this paper, we use the well-studied gas-rich dwarf galaxy Leo T with a low baryon line-of-sight velocity dispersion $v_{\textup{H}_\textup{I}} \sim 7$ km/s \cite{leoObsOld08,SimonGeha07,adams17}.
-We require that the DM heating/cooling rate not exceed the radiative cooling rate of the \HI gas in Leo T and thereby obtain the first astrophysical constraints directly at low velocity on DM-gas interactions.
-Our constraints are complementary to the early universe ($z\gtrsim 1000$) constraints on millicharged DM \cite{DubGorRub04,McDermott11_millicharge,dvorkin14,boddy18,Kov18_MClimits,Xu18_CMB,Slatyer18_CMB,DavHanRaf00_BBN,KamKohTak17} (which are also at a low value of $v_{\rm rel}, \sim 30$ km/s \cite{TseHir10}), because the Leo T constraints are not affected by the various assumptions about cosmology.
-Given the recent tension in the measurements of the Hubble constant \cite{Agh18_Planck,ReiCas19} and the discussion about various systematics involved in the CMB analysis, it is important to note that the systematics involved in the analysis of Leo T are entirely different from the systematics in the CMB/BBN analysis.
+Dwarf galaxies have low velocity dispersion and can therefore be used to constrain DM-baryon interactions directly at low $v_\textup{rel}$, $\sim \mathcal{O}(10 $ km/s).
+Nearby dwarf galaxies (e.g. Draco, Fornax) have been used as powerful probes of self interactions or decay of DM particles \cite{Col07,Bal07,Atw09,McC12,Zav13,Drl15_DES2,Reg15,Reg17,Cap18,Reg20}.
+However, they cannot be directly used to probe interactions of DM with ordinary matter due to the absence of gas inside them.
+This is due to gas being stripped in dwarfs located within the virial radius of large halos like the Milky Way, and is caused by pressure of the surrounding ionized medium (i.e. ram pressure stripping \cite{GunGot72,Grc09}).
+Recent high-resolution optical and 21cm surveys have been able to probe dwarfs beyond the virial radius of the Milky Way, and have discovered and characterized a large number of dwarfs which are gas-rich \cite{Wal08_Things,BegChe08_Figgs,Can11_Sheild,Ott12_Angst,Hun12_LittleThings,Ada13,Sau12,Sim19,Put21}.
+In this paper, we use a particular well-studied gas-rich dwarf galaxy called Leo~T; we require that the DM heating/cooling rate not exceed the radiative cooling rate of the \HI gas in Leo~T and obtain, for the first time, constraints from dwarf galaxies on DM scattering with ordinary matter.
+Our constraints on millicharged DM are complementary to the early universe ($z\gtrsim 1000$) constraints \cite{DubGorRub04,McDermott11_millicharge,dvorkin14,boddy18,Kov18_MClimits,Xu18_CMB,Slatyer18_CMB,DavHanRaf00_BBN,KamKohTak17} (which are also at a low value of $v_{\rm rel}, \sim 30$ km/s \cite{TseHir10}), because the Leo~T constraints are not affected by the various assumptions about cosmology.
+Moreover, the systematics involved in the analysis of Leo~T are entirely different from the systematics in the early universe CMB/BBN analysis.